apache/pekko-projection/docs/src/main/paradox/getting-started/setup-your-app.md

 Java
 :  @@snip [ShoppingCartEvents.java](/examples/src/test/java/jdocs/guide/ShoppingCartEvents.java) { #guideEvents }

-To enable serialization and deserialization of events with Akka Persistence it's necessary to define a base type for your event type hierarchy.
+To enable serialization and deserialization of events with Apache Pekko Persistence it's necessary to define a base type for your event type hierarchy.
-In this guide we are using [Jackson Serialization](https://doc.akka.io/docs/akka/current/serialization-jackson.html).
+In this guide we are using [Jackson Serialization](https://pekko.apache.org/docs/pekko/current/serialization-jackson.html).
 Add the `CborSerializable` base type to your project:

 Scala